Izenda7Series/docs/known_issues.rst

    * - Defect
      - 17689
      - Column Alias is lost when executing stored procedure when there is no change to the field in the physical database
    * - Defect
-     - 17675
-     - When integrating Izenda and host application does not have a footer element, Freeze button shows error, "cannot read property getBoundingClientRect of undefined".
-   * - Defect
      - 17673
      - System shows ability for user to create sub total/Grand total with Boolean using AVG, SUM and SUM Distinct, this is not allowed by database and these options should be removed for this data type.